jackmott/jackmott.github.io/_posts/2016-7-11-decruft-visual-studio.markdown

 and see if there is anything there that you never actually use.
 If so, uninstall it.
 If you have used ReSharper for a long time, Visual Studio has slowly been adding a lot of the features that ReSharper used to add.
 If you don't need ReSharper, you can get huge improvements in responsiveness by uninstalling it.

+### Disable CodeLens

+The CodeLens feature of Visual Studio can be quite useful, it can display various meta-data about your code, and it's state within the context of your source control.
+But if you do not make use of it often, you can save a great deal of visual clutter, and perhaps improve the resource utilization and responsiveness of Visual Studio as well by turning it off.
+You can disable it globally at Tools->Options->Text Editor->All Languages, or on a per-language basis if you prefer.

 ### Solution Explorer and Output / Error Panes

 ![VS-AutoHide](/images/vs-solution-explore.gif "VS AutoHide")